 - (b) Represents consulting costs associated with our enterprise resource planning system implementation. - (c) Represents certain legal fees and other related costs associated with (i) a patent infringement action against a competitor for which a judgment has been entered in our favor and successful defense of a related matter and (ii) a pending action against a competitor in connection with violation of a non-competition agreement and misappropriation of trade secrets.
-We consider these costs not representative of legal costs that we will incur from time to time in the ordinary course of our business. - (d) For the year ended December 31, 2018, 2019 and 2020, other costs represent (i) consulting fees for certain accounting, finance and IT services of \$3.6 million and \$2.6 million for 2018 and 2019, respectively, that we do not expect to re-occur in the future, (ii) \$0.2 million in 2019 for executive consulting costs that we do not expect to re-occur in the future and (iii) \$ in 2020 for expenses incurred in our IPO and the Initial Follow-on Offering.
+We consider these costs not representative of legal costs that we will incur from time to time in the ordinary course of our business. - (d) For the year ended December 31, 2020, other costs represent (i) certain costs associated with our IPO and the Initial Follow-on Offering of \$3.5 million and, (ii) costs associated with our initial board of directors search for \$0.1 million.
+For the year ended December 31, 2019, other costs represent (i) consulting fees for certain accounting, finance and IT services of \$2.6 million and (ii) \$0.2 million for the executive consulting costs.
+For the year ended December 31, 2018, other costs represent consulting fees for certain accounting, finance and IT services of \$3.6 million.